Blog

 This kind of work can be tedious, but usually results in multiple areas of immediate financial improvement.
 Enlist the help of your accountant or your financial team to find trends and problems in your business operations.

-6. Price shop & negotiate
+6. Price shop and negotiate

-Once you’ve conducted your operating expense audit you should have a good idea of where your business money is going.
+Once you’ve conducted your operating expense audit, you should have a good idea of where your business money is going.
 Consider negotiating lower prices or more favorable payment terms on your bigger commitments or fixed expenses, such as rent or vendor payment plans.

 Take a few hours to price-shop your current expenses.
-Your best case scenario is finding a more affordable option, and your worst case scenario is confidence that you have the best pricing for your needs.
+Your best-case scenario is finding a more affordable option, and your worst-case scenario is confidence that you have the best pricing for your needs.

 Most businesses have something in excess that they can sell for more immediate profits.
 Consider minimizing your rental space this month, or mitigate the costs by subleasing your unused space.
-You may be able to mitigate the cost of your rent or mortgage by splitting up space, or leasing the space that is unused during the weekdays or finding ways to lease the space for evenings and weekends if unoccupied.
+You may be able to mitigate the cost of your rent or mortgage by splitting up space, or leasing the space that is unused during the weekdays, or finding ways to lease the space for evenings and weekends if unoccupied.

-8. Ramp up “free” marketing
+8. Ramp up organic marketing

 If you have paid marketing campaigns that are producing well—by all means, continue with that strategy.
 But consider dropping paid campaigns that aren’t producing ROI and instead focus your efforts on free marketing efforts.
-Double your networking efforts and consider customer marketing such as a referral program that can bring in business at no additional cost.
+Double your networking efforts and consider customer marketing, such as a referral program that can bring in business at no additional cost.

 Social media can provide advertising and brand outreach while cutting your monthly expenses.
 In addition to your own social pages and website, find other avenues to promote your brand by collaborating with similar companies or influencers.
 Consider appearing on a podcast or webinar or swap a guest post with a partner.